Time for a fresh start! Yay, right? Er, wait…it’s not January. Is it? Did we enter an alternate universe?

 When you’re creating your fresh start, consider asking yourself these questions to help you along the way:

 - What are the bad habits that I need to change?
 Create a stop-doing list.

 - Have I been taking care of myself?
 Emotionally, spiritually, and physically?

 - Have I developed any addictions?
 If yes, why?
 What feelings or things am I avoiding?

 - What’s important to me?
 What makes me happy?

-- Is my mind, living space, and digital life cluttered?
+- Are my mind, living space, and digital life cluttered?
 Why?
 Make a plan to clean it up.

 The wonderful thing about a fresh start is that you can do it whenever you need it.
 And they’re great fear busters and confidence boosters.
 One thing to remember is that you have the power and control over your life to create a new reality any time you choose.
 By empowering yourself, you create your own life experience.

-I’ve reinvented my life several times and I’m sure I’ve got a few more in me.
+I’ve reinvented my life several times, and I’m sure I have a few more in me.